data-8/fa25/faq.md

 <details>
   <summary><strong>Q: Where will our grades for assignments be displayed for the course?</strong></summary>
-  <p style="margin-left:16px;">A: Grades will be displayed on Gradescope for the written and autograded portions for all assignments (homeworks, labs, projects, and exams).
+  <p style="margin-left:16px;">A: Grades will be displayed on Pensieve for the written and autograded portions for all assignments (homeworks, labs, projects, and exams).
 For homeworks and projects, your total grade is the sum of the autograded portion and the written portion.</p>
 </details>

 <details>